adplabs/unicorn/README.md

 value of map is the only column family.

-When documents in a table have a lot of fields and only a few fields are needed in in many situations, it is a good idea to organize them into different column families based on business logic and access patterns.
+When documents in a table have a lot of fields and only a few fields are needed in many situations, it is a good idea to organize them into different column families based on business logic and access patterns.